 Bridget Coughlan-Hermer – Madison Lake, MN

-As many of you know, we are undergoing a transition in leadership in the Friends of San Lucas and I want to take this opportunity to introduce myself and talk a little about what the future holds for our work.
+As many of you know, we have undergone a transition in leadership in the Friends of San Lucas and I want to take this opportunity to introduce myself and talk a little about what the future holds for our work.

 When Father Greg died in 2012 he had selected a group of people to carry his work and dreams for the people of San Lucas forward.
 The resulting transition, from 50 years of leadership centered in a single person, to an advisory council led by an Executive Director has been challenging and rewarding with strengthened leadership in San Lucas and continued faithful support in the United States, especially in Minnesota.